rahulg603/mtSwirl/README.md

 Individual level data corresponding to mtDNA copy number (before and after covariate correction) and the post-QC variant callset can be found:

-- For UKB, via the [UKB data showcase](https://biobank.ndph.ox.ac.uk/ukb/).
+- For UKB, via the [UKB data showcase](https://biobank.ndph.ox.ac.uk/ukb/) (note that final data return is currently in process).
 - For AoU, as part of the `Nuclear genetic control of mtDNA copy number and heteroplasmy in humans` [workspace](https://workbench.researchallofus.org/workspaces/aou-rw-3273c7f0/nucleargeneticcontrolofmtdnacopynumberandheteroplasmyinhumans/data).
 Note that controlled tier access is required to clone this workspace.

 ### Summary statistics